FireMidge/value-objects/README.md

 ### Validation

-You can provide custom validation by overriding `protected function validateEach($value) : void`, which is executed for each value separately, both when instantiating it and when calling `withValue`.
+You can provide custom validation by overriding `protected function validateEach(mixed $value) : void`, which is executed for each value separately, both when instantiating it and when calling `withValue`.
 Note that this validation will also run before `withoutValue`, `tryWithoutValue` and `contains`, so you are notified when passing something entirely invalid rather than it being silently swallowed.

 Example:
 ```php